Pānia Papa

 Pānia Christine Papa (born 30 May 1970) is a former netball player who played on two occasions for the New Zealand national netball team.
 She is now an advocate for the preservation of te reo Māori, the language of the Māori people, the indigenous population of New Zealand.
 In this capacity, she has been a frequent presenter on Māori Television, a writer and translator of books, particularly for children, and a university lecturer.

 Early life

 Papa was born on 30 May 1970.
 Her father, Tioriori Papa, was Māori and his family came from Taharoa and Kāwhia in the Waikato region of New Zealand's North Island.
 Her mother, Vivienne, came from the East End of London in England.
-Papa had three sisters and one brother and they were brought up in Tokoroa in South Waikato, where they went to school.
+Papa has three sisters and one brother and they were brought up in Tokoroa in South Waikato, where they went to school.

 Netball career

 Papa's sisters all played netball.
 Her sister, Linda, played for the North Harbour team in Auckland and Pānia Papa played for Waikato.
 In 1990, she became the 93rd woman to be selected for the New Zealand national netball team, the Silver Ferns, playing against Jamaica in New Zealand and in a tri-series event in Australia that also involved the English team.
 However, having played two test matches in 1990, she was not selected for any further internationals.